The steps you need to take as soon as possible.

-Yes, additional security can be seen as an inconvenience.
-In my opinion, dealing with a hacked email account is significantly more inconvenient, and occasionally downright dangerous.
+Yes, additional security can feel like an inconvenience.
+In my opinion, dealing with a hacked email account is significantly more inconvenient and occasionally downright dangerous.
 It’s worth the trouble to do things right.

 As I said, email account theft is rampant.

 Share this article with friends and family.
 Statistically, one of you will soon encounter someone whose account has been hacked and will need this information.